-For the year ended December 31, 2023, the Company reported Meat and Plant Protein sales to two customers representing 11.9% and 11.4% (2022: 11.7% and 11.4%) of total sales.
+For the year ended December 31, 2024, the Company reported sales to two customers representing 12.1% and 11.5% (2023: 12.0% and 11.5%) of total sales.
 No other sales were made to any one customer that represented in excess of 10.0% of total sales.

-27. GOVERNMENT INCENTIVES
+26. GOVERNMENT INCENTIVES

-During the year ended December 31, 2023, the Company recognized government incentives totaling \$9.9 million (2022: \$18.6 million).
+During the year ended December 31, 2024, the Company recognized government incentives totaling \$20.3 million (2023: \$9.9 million).

-During the year ended December 31, 2023, the Company recognized \$4.9 million (2022: \$17.1 million) of government incentives as a reduction in the cost of related assets.
-Of this amount, \$1.3 million was from the Government of Canada to assist with the design, development and construction of the London, Ontario poultry facility.
-In addition, the Company received \$2.6 million from the City of Hamilton and \$1.0 million in other incentives.
+During the year ended December 31, 2024, the Company recognized \$15.0 million (2023: \$4.9 million) of government incentives as a reduction in the cost of related assets.
+Of this amount, \$6.9 million was received from the Government of Ontario and \$2.0 million from the Government of Canada to assist with the design, development and construction of the London, Ontario poultry facility.
+In addition, the Company received \$3.2 million from the Government of Canada to adapt to market changes resulting from the implementation of recent international trade agreements, and \$2.0 million from the Government of Canada for the expansion of further processed poultry processing capacity.
+The Company also received \$0.9 million in other incentives.

-During the year ended December 31, 2023, the Company recognized \$5.0 million (2022: \$1.5 million) of government incentives in net (loss) earnings.
-Of this amount, \$3.0 million of ongoing incentives were received from the Government of Canada to support agricultural business.
-An additional \$1.0 million of property tax rebates was received from the City of Indianapolis as an incentive for area revitalization.
+During the year ended December 31, 2024, the Company recognized \$5.3 million (2023: \$5.0 million) of government incentives in earnings (loss).
+Of this amount, \$3.0 million of ongoing incentives were received from the Government of Canada to support the Company's agricultural business.
+An additional \$1.3 million of Scientific Research and Experimental Development (SR&ED) tax incentive was received from the Government of Canada.
 In addition, the Company received \$1.0 million in other incentives.

-The Company currently recognizes \$7.1 million (2022: \$7.0 million) of government debt on the Consolidated Balance Sheets from the Government of Canada to assist in innovation within the agricultural sector in Canada.
-Refer to Note 18 of the Consolidated Financial Statements.
+The Company currently recognizes \$6.2 million (2023: \$7.1 million) of government debt on the Consolidated Balance Sheets from the Government of Canada to assist in innovation within the agricultural sector in Canada.
+Refer to Note 17.